kaldmaster/rpi-docker-boat/README.md

 ## Hardware configuration
+### Network configuration
 The wifi, LTE and CAN connections are configured using Systemd-Networkd to enable a local wifi hotspot with internet sharing from the LTE connection.
 The can interface is enabling communication with the NMEA2000 network.

-The configuration files are in the network/systemd-networkd folder and the guide to set it up correctly is on [link]()
+The configuration files are in the network/systemd-networkd folder.

+The guide followed was [Use systemd-networkd for general networking](https://raspberrypi.stackexchange.com/a/108593/79866) for switching to systemd-networkd for networking and [Setting up a Raspberry Pi as an access point - the easy way](https://raspberrypi.stackexchange.com/questions/88214/setting-up-a-raspberry-pi-as-an-access-point-the-easy-way) for enabling the access point and internet sharing.

+Unfortunatley wpa_supplicant could not be used as AP software because of WPA2 authentication issues with different clients.
+Hostapd should be used instead.